lucisaldanha/Startup_landing_page_simple/README.md

 # Next Steps
 Add Linkedin and GitHub icons.
 Add responsive design to all components to work on mobile devices using Bootstrap.
 Page should be responsive and change when in smaller devices, maybe adding a media style, to change cover dimensions and also nav bar.
-Use dropdwons menu on Nav bar in smaller screens.
+Use dropdwons menu on Nav bar in smaller screens, and maybe on Responsive behaviors Check out Navbar Components on Bootstrap on Nav bar brand section.
 Add a Logo to nav bar.